-Public Information to the general public and jurisdictions will also be coordinated, planned, and carried out through the SJOA Joint Information Center (JIC).
+Public information to the general public and jurisdictions will be coordinated, planned, and carried out through the SJOA Joint Information Center (JIC).
 The District will assist with risk communication as requested by the operational area.
 See www.sjgov.org/oes for relevant SJOA plans and procedures.

-The District will provide a public information officer as requested who will have authority to approve information releases.
-The District information officer will identify the location and schedule of the joint information center from the SJOA Public Information Officer at the beginning of the flood event.
+The District will provide an information officer as requested who will have authority to approve information releases.
+The District information officer will identify the location and schedule of the JIC from the SJOA Information Officer at the beginning of the flood event.